wombleton/gitlaw-nz/acts/H/Health Act 1956.md

     (3) For the purposes of this section, the expression _public place_ has the same meaning as in [section 2][534] of the Summary Offences Act 1981\.

-    (4) For the purposes of this section, the keeper of a lodginghouse or boardinghouse or the licensee or person charged with the management of any premises licensed or deemed to be licensed under the [Sale of Liquor Act 1989][535] shall be deemed to let part of a house for hire to any person admitted as a guest or lodger to the lodginghouse or boardinghouse or premises.
+    (4) For the purposes of this section, the keeper of a lodginghouse or boardinghouse or the licensee or person charged with the management of any premises licensed or deemed to be licensed under the [Sale and Supply of Alcohol Act 2012][535] shall be deemed to let part of a house for hire to any person admitted as a guest or lodger to the lodginghouse or boardinghouse or premises.

     Compare: 1920 No 45 ss 85(1)(a)--(c), (3),  86

     Section 80(3): amended, on 1 February 1982, pursuant to [section 51(3)][536] of the Summary Offences Act 1981 (1981 No 113).

+    Section 80(4): amended, on 18 December 2013, by [section 417(1)][537] of the Sale and Supply of Alcohol Act 2012 (2012 No 120).

-    Section 80(4): amended, on 1 April 1990, pursuant to [section 230(2)][537] of the Sale of Liquor Act 1989 (1989 No 63).
+    Section 80(4): amended, on 1 April 1990, pursuant to [section 230(2)][538] of the Sale of Liquor Act 1989 (1989 No 63).

 ##### 81 Power of local authority to disinfect premises